nbfigueroa/SPCM-CRP/README.md

 This repo provides code for running the Non-parametric Spectral Clustering algorithm on Covariance Matrix Datasets (SPCM-CRP-MM) introduced in [1].
 In a nutshell, **SPCM-CRP-MM** is a similarity-dependent Chinese Restaurant Process Mixture Model.
 Where the similarity matrix comes from the Spectral Polytope Covariance Matrix Similarity function and the non-parametric clustering is applied on the spectral manifold induced from the similarity function.

+[1] [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.

 ---

 ### Dependencies